george-labs/george-backend-hiring/docs/assumptions.md

  - Single round pass: one prompt - one result, no repeating
  - The input is simple short string without special characters
  - The input is not separated by new lines
- - There is no differentiation between digits and letters